jundalisay/codertick/README.md

 #### Events

-* [ ] Users can see a list of upcoming events.
+* [..]
+Users can see a list of upcoming events.
 Past events should not be shown. **HINT**: Good candidate for a test.
-* [ ] Users can search for events from the homepage.
+* [X] Users can search for events from the homepage.
-* [ ] Users can click on an event to see details about the event.
+* [X] Users can click on an event to see details about the event.
-* [ ] Users can click on "Book Now" to go to a page to purchase tickets.
+* [..]
+Users can click on "Book Now" to go to a page to purchase tickets.

 #### Tickets

 * [x] Each event can have multiple types of tickets, each with a different `price` and `max_quantity`.
-* [ ] Users can buy tickets to an event, choose the types of tickets, and the quantity of tickets.
+* [..]
+Users can buy tickets to an event, choose the types of tickets, and the quantity of tickets.
 * [ ] Users cannot buy more tickets than the quantity available.
 * [ ] Users can only buy up to 10 of a ticket type at a time.
 * [ ] Users cannot buy tickets to events that occur in the past.

 #### Users

-* [ ] User can sign up by providing their email, password, and name.
+* [X] User can sign up by providing their email, password, and name.
-* [ ] User can login using an email and password.
+* [X] User can login using an email and password.
-* [ ] Users can create events.
+* [..]
+Users can create events.
 * [ ] Users must click "publish event" before an event becomes viewable to other users.
-* [ ] Users can create ticket types for that event.
+* [..]
+Users can create ticket types for that event.
 * [ ] Users can create venues.
 * [ ] An event must have at least one `ticket_type` defined before it can be published.
 * [ ] User can see a list of events he or she has created.